HaozhongMa/WSI_Quantify/README.md

 ```bash
 pip install -r requirements.txt
 ```

-The environment files are based on the server `pytorch121` setup used for CNN/Transformer training and CONCH probes.

 `8class-WSI-quantify.py` also requires the OpenSlide library.
 The conda file includes `openslide`, and the pip file includes `openslide-bin`; if those binary packages do not work on your platform, install OpenSlide with your system package manager before using `openslide-python`.